How much does it cost to hire a paralegal?

 Why does cost transparency matter when hiring a paralegal?

-Hiring a paralegal is an investment in your business.
-Understanding the full cost of that investment is important.
-While the hourly rates or salary of a paralegal seem like the most important cost factor, cost transparency will play a vital role in ensuring that you are getting the most value for the money.
+Hiring a paralegal is an investment in your business, and understanding the full cost of that investment is essential.
+While hourly rates or salaries may appear to be the main cost factor, pricing transparency plays a critical role in ensuring businesses receive the best value for their investment.

-This is why cost transparency is crucial when hiring a paralegal through a staffing agency:
+Below are some reasons why cost transparency is important when hiring a paralegal through a staffing agency.

 2. Builds accountability and trust